oldfatcrab/PSYCH101/README.md

     - Hypothalamus
         - crucial for **hunger**
         - controls the hormones of the Pituitary gland
-        - some influence on other emotions as well, particulary **pleasure**
+        - some influence on other emotions as well, particularly **pleasure**
     - Amygdala
         - important for a number of things, including **anger**
     - Hippocampus